First Māori elections: Results

 At the nomination meeting in Napier, held in front of the Council offices, two candidates were proposed.
 Karaitiana Takamoana was the first one to be proposed.
-Tareha Te Moananui was the other person put forward.
+Tāreha Te Moananui was the other person put forward.
 When the returning officer asked for a show of hands, the outcome was 34 to 33 vote in favour of Moananui.
 When Europeans contested elections, it was common for the trailing party to demand a poll at this point, but this did not happen.
 Hence, Moananui was declared elected.

 He was the first of the four to speak in Parliament.
 He represented the electorate of Eastern Maori from 1868 to the end of the term in 1870, when he retired.
 This was recalled by his descendant, Pita Sharples, in Parliament 140 years later.